What is a Bed Bug?

 Public Schools

 Most schools have regular pest control and treatment plans, and parents should be informed about them.
-Most faculty members should be trained to identify and deal with bed bug and other pest infestations.
+Most faculty members should be trained to identify and deal with bug and other pest infestations.
 Schools that are well maintained and clean will be more easily treated in case of an infestation.

-Bed Bug Risk Factors
+Risk Factors

 There are some positions that can put individuals at a higher risk of contracting an infestation.
 Those individuals that work in positions that bring them through many living spaces are at a higher risk.
 For this reason, social workers, health care workers, and those that work in childcare should be particularly careful to watch for infestation.
 Those that must travel for work can also be at a higher risk.

-Keeping an Eye on Bed Bugs
+Keeping an Eye on Them

-Hotels and Bed Bug Risks
+Hotels and Risks

 When staying in a hotel for a prolonged period of time, it is important that luggage is kept as far from the bed as possible.
-This will decrease the likelihood of bed bugs infesting clothing or other belongings.
+This will decrease the likelihood of bugs infesting clothing or other belongings.
 If a hotel offers a luggage rack or similar piece of furniture, it should be used to keep luggage off the ground.

 Actually inspecting the hotel room is done in a way similar to that of inspecting the home.
 Individuals should check the bed first, pulling down the bedding and sheets to check for bugs.
 All crevices and furniture should be inspected.